-Breakfast Club Schedule: Saturdays: May 4, 2019 - The Breakfast Club has a new venue.
-We will be meeting on the first Saturday of every month at 9 am. at Mike's Restaurant (Hwy 29 Plaza, east side, just north of the Tin Cap Farm).
+Breakfast Club Schedule: Saturdays: - The Breakfast Club will be meeting on the first Saturday of every month at 9 am. at Mike's Restaurant (Hwy 29 Plaza, east side, just north of the Tin Cap Farm).
 For more information please contact Ann Delaney at 613-345-0469.
 We would love to see you there.

 Partnership with Brockville General Hospital Maternal Care Unit: The following items are needed for New Babies-in-Need Baskets; Jackets, sleepers sizes 0-9 months, undershirts (onezies), small baby powders, small baby oils, small soaps, and receiving blankets, etc..
 If you wish to donate, please place items in the basket at the back of the church or contact Bea at 613-342-5223.

 Get me to the Church: Drivers are needed to get people to and from church on Sunday mornings.
 If you can help, please contact Don Buffett at email@example.com or 613-345-5150.

 FundScrict TM Update: FundScrip Orders are received and submitted on the date below, and the cards are distributed the following week.
 Please mark these dates on your calendar.
 Order forms are available at the back of the church and may be submitted at any time (with a cheque corresponding to the amount of the order) in advance of the order date with the understanding the order dates are firm.